Inventium/rubymacros.com/source/content/_string_substitution.html.md

 ## Party's over

-Now that we're through the easy stuff (!), let's take a closer look a what the concepts really mean, string and parse tree substitution.
+Now that we're through the easy (!) stuff, let's take a closer look a what the concepts really mean, string and parse tree substitution.

 #### A tiny treatise on string substitution